Isoparametric functions on exotic spheres: Abstract

 \section{Abstract}

-This paper extends widely the work in \cite{GT12}.
-Existence or non-existence results of isoparametric functions on exotic spheres and Eells-Kuiper projective planes are established.
-In particular, every homotopy $n$-sphere ($n>4$) is proved to carry an isoparametric function (with certain metric) with 2 points as the focal set.
+This paper extends widely the work in \cite{GT13}.
+Existence and non-existence results of isoparametric functions on exotic spheres and Eells-Kuiper projective planes are established.
+In particular, every homotopy $n$-sphere ($n>4$) carries an isoparametric function (with certain metric) with 2 points as the focal set, in strong contrast to the classification of cohomogeneity one actions on homotopy spheres \cite{St96} ( only exotic Kervaire spheres admit cohomogeneity one actions besides the standard spheres ).
 As an application, we improve a beautiful result of B\'{e}rard-Bergery \cite{BB77} ( see also pp.234-235 of \cite{Be78} ).